 What Should You Wear Under Your Yoga Pants?
 An OB/GYN Explains

-While some of us opt for thongs that promise an invisible panty line, others go commando, and some don't mind a panty line at all, whether or not we should be wearing underwear when we exercise is something we all need to talk about more.
-Because who wants to deal with yeast infections on a regular basis?
+While some of us opt for thongs that promise an invisible panty line, others go commando, and some don't mind a panty line at all.
+The bottom line is whether or not we should be wearing underwear when we exercise is something we all need to talk about more because who wants to deal with yeast infections on a regular basis?

 We got in touch with OB/GYN Shannon Clark, who gave us the scoop on what you should be wearing when you sweat to prevent vaginal infections.